A hypothesis is a tentative explanation that accounts for a set of facts and can be tested by further investigation. It may be defined as follows:

 - A hypothesis is a conjectural statement of the relation between two or more variables (Kerlinger, 1956).

-- Hypothesis is a formal statement that presents the expected relationship between an independent and dependent variable.
-(Creswell, 1994)
+A hypothesis is a formal statement that presents the expected relationship between an independent and dependent variable.
+(Creswell, 1994).

-- Hypothesis is a tentative explanation that accounts for a set of facts and can be tested by further investigation.
+- A hypothesis is a tentative explanation that accounts for a set of facts and can be tested by further investigation.

 Importance of hypothesis

 A hypothesis is important because it guides the research.
-An investigator may refer to the hypothesis to direct his or her thought process toward the solution of the research problem or sub problems.
+An investigator may refer to the hypothesis to direct his or her thought process toward the solution of the research problem or sub-problems.
 The hypothesis helps an investigator to collect the right kinds of data needed for the investigation.
-Hypotheses are also important because they help an investigator to locate information needed to resolve the research problem or sub problems (Leedy and Ormrod, 2001)
+Hypotheses are also important because they help an investigator locate information needed to resolve the research problem or sub-problems (Leedy and Ormrod, 2001)

 Types of hypothesis

 A hypothesis (plural hypotheses) is a precise, testable statement of what the researchers predict will be the outcome of the study.
 This usually involves proposing a possible relationship between two variables: the independent variable (what the researcher changes) and the dependent variable (what the research measures).
 In research, there is a convention that the hypothesis is written in two forms, the null hypothesis, and the alternative hypothesis (called the experimental hypothesis when the method of investigation is an experiment).
 The hypotheses can be expressed in the following ways:

 The null hypothesis states that there is no relationship between the two variables being studied (one variable does not affect the other).
 It states results are due to chance and are not significant in terms of supporting the idea being investigated.
 A null hypothesis also bears the features: